shirtsgroup/physical_validation/doc/simulation_data.rst

       degrees of freedom (e.g. due to constraining the center of mass of the system)
     * :attr:`.SimulationData.mass`, a list of the mass of every atom in the system;
       e.g. for a single water molecule: `.SimulationData.mass = [15.9994, 1.008, 1.008]`
-    * :attr:`.SimulationData.molecule_idx`, a list with the indices first atoms of every molecule (this assumes that the atoms are sorted by molecule); e.g. for a system containing 3 water molecules: `.SimulationData.molecule_idx = [0, 3, 6]`
+    * :attr:`.SimulationData.molecule_idx`, a list of the index of the first atom of every molecule (this assumes that the atoms are sorted by molecule); e.g. for a system containing 3 water molecules: `.SimulationData.molecule_idx = [0, 3, 6]`
-    * :attr:`.SimulationData.nconstraints_per_molecule`, a list with the number of constraints in every molecule; e.g. for a system containing 3 *rigid* water
+    * :attr:`.SimulationData.nconstraints_per_molecule`, a list of the number of constraints in every molecule; e.g. for a system containing 3 *rigid* water
       molecules: `.SimulationData.nconstraints_per_molecule = [3, 3, 3]`
     * :attr:`.SimulationData.bonds`, a list containing all bonds in the system;